Getting to Steamboat Springs

 ~160 miles · ~3 hours (allow extra time in ski season)

-Rabbit Ears Pass (elevation 9,426 ft) can have significant snow and ice in winter — snow tires or chains are strongly recommended from November through April.
+Rabbit Ears Pass (elevation 9,426 ft) can have significant snow and ice in winter, and snow tires or chains are strongly recommendedfrom November through April.
 CDOT's road conditions site (cotrip.org) has live updates.

-Parking in town is generally easy — free on-street parking downtown and free lots at the ski resort base.
-The resort runs a free shuttle connecting the mountain village to Old Town all winter.
+Parking is usually manageable, with free on-street spaces downtown and free lots at the ski resort base.
+The resort shuttle links the mountain village and Old Town through winter.

 Flying In